narnaoot/BurnBabyBurn/README.md

 ## Project Components

 #### Flask app:
-Used flask (deployed to heroku) to create different pages and to pull scrape information into index page.
+Used flask to create different pages and to pull scrape information into index page.
 #### Leaflet map:
 Index page shows two leaflet maps with fire data for 1993 and 2008.
 Opacity of markers indicates size of fire; popup shows acres for each fire.
 Note:  additional layers showing human footprint and climate factors did not play nicely with leaflet; we were not able to combine these multiple layers on the same graph.
 #### Factor correlation: